STIXProject/java-stix/README.md

 git clone https://github.com/nemonik/java_stix.git

 A `git clone` command will not retrieve schemas project automatically.
-The gradle script will attempt to retreive the schemas for you, but if it cannot you many need to retrieve them yourself.
+The Gradle buildscript will attempt to retreive the schemas for you, but if it cannot you many need to retrieve them yourself.

 ## Retrieve the schemas

-Follow these step for retrieving the schemas if the gradle fails to do so on execution of the gradle build command.
+Follow these step for retrieving the schemas if the gradle fails to do so on execution of the Gradle build command.

 ### The STIX schemas